Stories From Our Families

 Our family was broken, my husband and I didn’t know how to help our son.
 At the time he was only four.
-We walked on eggshells just hoping that it wouldn’t get worse and that somehow, someway we would find a solution.
+We walked on eggshells just hoping that it wouldn’t get worse and that somehow, someway, we would find a solution.

 Thankfully, I finally asked Building All Children to get involved.
 It was God who really opened the door.
 When I spoke with Kendra, I couldn’t really articulate the things I was seeing but because of her knowledge and willingness she prayed and met with my son and she saw what my husband and I see, which is a great kid that just needs to be loved in a different way.

 Building All Children was able to take all these little things that didn’t make sense to me and string them together.
 They showed us the piece that was missing.
 They gave us the key to unlocking who he is and showed us how to help him and love him.
-It is because of that that our little boy is happier, more grounded than ever before and our home is balanced and joyful.
+It is because of that, that our little boy is happier, more grounded than ever before, and our home is balanced and joyful.

-Building All Children made us feel like we weren’t walking this journey alone anymore—they gave us full support: emotional, mentally, and spiritually.
+Building All Children made us feel like we weren’t walking this journey alone anymore—they gave us full support: emotionally, mentally, and spiritually.
 I’m so thankful for Building All Children and the heart God has given them.
 It’s my prayer that God will keep on using them and this amazing ministry.

 —With more appreciation than one can put into words

 A Mom of a happy balanced little boy